hjbdev/pvm/README.md

 ## Installation

 The installation process is a little convoluted.
-You need PHP already installed for it to work, which I admit isn't ideal.
+You need PHP already installed for it to work, which I admit isn't ideal. ([v2 will fix this!](https://github.com/hjbdev/pvm/pull/11))

 [Packagist](https://packagist.org/packages/hjbdev/pvm)